DiemasMichiels/emulator/README.md

 Your visual studio code settings are found here:
 &nbsp;&nbsp;&nbsp;&nbsp;File -> Preferences -> Setting -> User Setting -> Extensions -> Emulator Configuration

+You now have the option to start Android emulators in cold boot modus.
+Activate it in your settings in Visual Studio Code:
+&nbsp;&nbsp;&nbsp;&nbsp;Android Cold Boot: `true`

 ### Xcode

 To run iOS emulators Xcode is required.